pedroallenrevez/NixDistro/README.md

 virsh net-start <network-name>
 virsh net-info <network-name>

-# follow instructions on vagrantfile for
+follow instructions on vagrantfile for
-# 1. Architecture, memory, disks and firmware
+1. Architecture, memory, disks and firmware
-# 2. Networking
+2. Networking
-# 3. Display of graphical interface
-# install virt-viewer to connect to graphical vms
+3. Display of graphical interface install virt-viewer, or cockpit to connect to graphical vms